setch3000/gg-mlops-hol/workshop/content/1/1_2/_index.en.md

   ]
 }
 ```

+Below screenshot shows an example of AWS IoT policy document after [account-id] was replaced with your AWS account number.

 ![3.jpg](/images/1/2/3.png)

 Please create an AWS IoT policy from the policy document with belwo command.

 ``` shell
 aws iot create-policy --policy-name GGv2WSProvisioningClaimPolicy --policy-document file://greengrass-provisioning-claim-iot-policy.json
 ```

 The response looks similar to the following example, if the request succeeds.